salterm/PicrossDetective/README.md

 - - -

-A tool to create and solve Picross (Nonograms, Griddlers, Hanjie, etc.) puzzles.
+Picross Detective is a tool to solve Picross (Nonograms, Griddlers, Hanjie, etc.) puzzles.

+## To Build
+Picross Detective requires that Java 1.8 be installed on your Unix device.
+Picross Detective can be compiled by running the provided makefile.

+## To Run
+The compiled .jar can be run from a Unix command line with "java -jar picrossDetective.jar".

 ## To Use
-Picross Detective is a command-line application that reads and writes standard input/output.
-After submitting clues for a given Picross puzzle, the application will attempt to solve it.
-If a solution is found, it will be printed to standard out; otherwise, a blank puzzle will be displayed.
+Picross Detective is a command-line Java application that reads and writes to/from standard input/output.
+A user can opt to open a preexisting puzzle from a file, submit clues for a new puzzle, and then save either to a new file.
+The application will then attempt to solve the loaded puzzle.
+If solutions are found, they will be printed to standard out.
+The program will then exit.

 Currently it is not recommended to attempt solving complicated puzzles larger than 10 x 10.
 The process is very, painfully, slow.

-## To Build
-Picross Detective can be compiled into a .jar using javac.

 ## What are Picross puzzles?
+Picross (also known as Nonograms, Griddlers, Hanjie, and others) are a type of logic puzzle that, when solved, form a picture.
+They are composed of a grid with numerical clues for every row and column.
+Players use logical reasoning to determine what color goes in what square.
+More information can be found here: [Wikipedia: Nonogram](https://en.wikipedia.org/wiki/Nonogram)

 ## Current features
 * Command-line interface